+The similar-to-me effect is an interesting concept, but we see it in both nature and in the workplace.
 Birds of a feather flock together – and people are prone to favor someone who is similar to them.
 Men rate men higher than women.
 Women rate women higher than men.
 Older employees rate their contemporaries higher than younger employees.
 The list of possible similarities is huge.
 Similarity in age, gender, race, and experience all affect ratings.
 Even similar work habits, similar attitudes, or similar personalities lead to inflated ratings.
-The similar to me effect is everywhere – it shows up when rating supervisors, rating subordinates, and rating peers.
+The similar-to-me effect is everywhere – it shows up when rating supervisors, rating subordinates, and rating peers.

 Measuring employee performance is important – and asking employees to rate one another is a valuable piece of that puzzle.
 Don’t let rater bias prevent you from using this important information.

 One of the best was to counteract rater bias is to carefully review employee rating data.
 High-quality performance review software, like Trakstar, is designed to make this a breeze.
 Performance review software gives you the tools you need to know when rating data might be compromised.
 In this way, you can prevent your company from using inaccurate data to make the wrong decisions about employee performance.
 Click here to schedule a review today.

 Don't Miss Out on More Great HR Articles!